mithun644/go-chanstreaming/pkg/chanstreaming/README.md

 # chanstreaming

-## A deconstructive exercise in concurrent programming with golang channels for fun and profit
+## A set of functions to command channel-driven workflows in golang

 Golang's channel is a very generic construct that allows to build a variety of parallel processing pipelines with ease, while keeping things modular, type-safe and expressive.